Zara Noor Abbas: Career

 A graduate from Beaconhouse National University, Abbas has studied film design, dancing, theatre and film making as an optional subject too.
 After participating in various plays and dance competitions, she made her television debut in the Fahim Burney's directed 2016 series Dharkan, where she played the lead character of Areen opposite Adeel Chaudhary and Ghana Ali.
 The series ran for 18 episodes and aired weekly.
 The series received mixed reviews from critics.
 Shahbano Yousuf of Daily Times stated, "We see this drama as a great blend of our culture, its norms and value mixed with fantastical romance".

 In 2017 she appeared in another project with the lead role of Arsala in the critically acclaimed series Khamoshi opposite Bilal Khan, Affan Waheed and Iqra Aziz.
 Upon release, Khamoshi has become one of the most watched drama series of 2017 and also nominated for Best Drama Serial category at annual Hum Awards.
 Her on-screen chemistry with Bilal Khan was praised.
 According to Buraq Shabbir of The News International, the series turned out to be a game changer for her.
 Ahmed Sarym of The Express Tribune praised her saying, "Within a short span of time, she’s not only been able to mark a niche but also impress both commercially and critically alike".

 Abbas appeared in two series in 2018.
 She first starred alongside Shaz Khan in Amna Nawaz Khan's directorial Lamhay which tells the story of star-crossed lovers who are reincarnated.
 It is her third consecutive appearance in Momina Duraid's production after Dharkan and Khamoshi.
 The series did not do well in terms of ratings but her performance was praised.
 Her next series was Qaid.
 She starred opposite Syed Jibran and played the role of a Reham, a Home teacher who faces difficulties when one of her students is attracted to her.
 The series received average reviews.

 Besides television Abbas was signed to her first film, Parey Hut Luv, directed by Asim Raza, also starring Maya Ali, Mahira Khan and Shehryar Munawar Siddiqui.
 The film was released in August 2019.
 In the same year, she was signed to Wajahat Rauf's comedy-drama Chhalawa opposite Mehwish Hayat and Azfar Rehman.
 She was paired with her husband Asad Siddiqui in the project.
 Both films performed well at the box-office.
 She will also be part of upcoming Wajahat Rauf's venture Karachi Se Lahore 3 which will be the third installment in Karachi Lahore (film series).

 Personal life

 In 2017, she married fellow actor Asad Siddiqui, the nephew of Adnan Siddiqui.
 According to Abbas, they first met on the sets of Kis Ki Ayegi Baraat.
-The marriage ceremony was held in Karachi, Pakistan.
-They later worked together in the feature film Chhalawa and Zebaish.
+The Nikah ceremony was held in Karachi, Pakistan.
+This was second marriage for both Zara and Asad.
+They later worked together in the feature film Chhalawa and drama Zebaish.
+They have one daughter.